saizai/iorcc/README.md

 We'll use [use Travis CI](http://about.travis-ci.org/docs/user/languages/ruby/) to monitor it; you can too if you want.
 Just [go here](https://travis-ci.org), sign in,  turn it on for your fork of this repo, and swap out saizai for your github username here: [![Build Status](https://travis-ci.org/saizai/iorcc.png)](https://travis-ci.org/saizai/iorcc).
 Assuming you have a test rake task, it should work automagically when you push.

+It'll also work automagically when you make a pull request even if you _don't_ do anything other than have the test task; the result is displayed [in the pull details](https://github.com/saizai/iorcc/pull/1).

 Judging criteria
 ===